jeremiah-c-leary/vhdl-style-guide/docs/configuring_indent_rules.rst

 :code:`smart_tabs` Example
 ##########################

-Setting the :code:`indent_style` option to :code:`tabs` will result in leading whitespace to be converted into tabs and spaces.
+Setting the :code:`indent_style` option to :code:`smart_tabs` will result in leading whitespace to be converted into tabs and spaces.
 Tabs set the indent and spaces are used for alignment.

 **Violation**